Our Services

 Published on: 4/24/2026

-Red light therapy uses specific wavelengths that are safe for skin but can pose eye risks like photochemical stress or retinal overheating when high-power lasers or close-range wands are used for extended sessions.
-Protective eyewear is recommended based on device intensity, exposure time, distance, and individual risk factors such as diabetes or existing eye conditions.
+Red light therapy uses specific wavelengths considered safe for skin, but it can pose eye risks—such as photochemical stress or retinal overheating—when high-powered lasers or close-range wands are used for extended sessions.
+Whether you need protective goggles depends on device intensity, exposure time, distance from the light source, and individual risk factors like diabetes or pre-existing eye conditions.

 Red light therapy has surged in popularity for its potential to improve skin health, muscle recovery, and even mood.
 But with all those glowing panels and handheld devices, many users wonder: Is red light therapy eye protection necessary?
 In this article, we break down how red light works, what the science says about eye safety, and practical steps you can take to protect your vision without unnecessary worry.